pelya/SkyRC-e430-charger/README.md

 There are no error modes - the charger will try to recover batteries discharged even to zero volts.

-The circuit board already has contacts for flashing firmware, so you only need to unscrew 4 screws to open the casing, and connect 4 wires 5V, SWIM, GND, and NRST from your ST-LINK/V2 programmer to the 4 pinholes on the circuit board, and hold them with your finger while the firmware is flashing - no need to solder it.
+The circuit board already has contacts for flashing firmware, so you only need to unscrew 4 screws to open the casing, and connect 4 wires 5.0V, SWIM, GND, and RST from your ST-LINK/V2 programmer to the 4 pinholes on the circuit board 5V, SWM, AGND, and NRST, and hold them with your finger while the firmware is flashing - no need to solder it.

 ![Firmware flashing contacts](stlink-port.jpg)

 Hardware required: PZ1 screwdriver and ST-LINK/V2 programmer.
-It can program both STM32 and STM8 chips, I bet you did not know!
+It can program both STM32 and STM8 chips, I bet you did not know this!
 STM32 uses pins SWCLK and SWDIO, while STM8 uses pins SWIM and NRST.

 Software required: SDCC compiler, optionally STM8CubeMX for editing .ioc8 project file, standard utilities like make and gcc.